akhiltn/go-link/README.md

-# go-quick-url
+# go-link

 ## Overview
-**go-quick-url** is a URL shortening service built with Go, BoltDB, and Fiber.
+**go-link** is a URL shortening service built with Go, BoltDB, and Fiber.
 This project aims to provide a simple and efficient way to shorten URLs and manage them.

 ## Features
 - URL shortening